#PrayForPasirGudang may no longer stand for solidarity like it used to

 The people of Pasir Gudang faced another outbreak on June 20.
-It was reported that 15 students from a school at the district suffered from vomiting and breathing difficulties, five of them were admitted to the hospital.
+It was reported that 15 students from a school in the district suffered from vomiting and breathing difficulties, and five of them were admitted to the hospital.

 This time, the incident happened due to air pollution.
 More than a dozen students suffered from the same symptoms of vomiting and breathing difficulties on July 1.

-However, the authorities have yet to identify the sources which angered the locals.
+However, the authorities have yet to identify the sources, which has angered the locals.
 At the same time, the air pollution at Pasir Gudang becomes a trending topic on Twitter, but not as huge as the previous crisis which united the netizens with #PrayForPasirGudang.

 The network of the recent Pasir Gudang air pollution can be divided into two main clusters, green and blue.

 In the blue cluster, the influencers were from the government side with the official Twitter accounts of the Department of Information, @JPenerangan, and government-owned news agency, @bernamadotcom.

 @JPenerangan tweeted updates on the authorities’ effort in resolving the pollution, such as temporarily shutting down the chemical factories in Pasir Gudang, but the information was sourced from Bernama.